semekork/Semekork/README.md

 <h1 align="center">Hey 👋,Caleb Here </h1>
 <h3 align="center">A Front-End Developer</h3>

+- 🔭 I’m currently working on a website for an advertising company
+-
 - 🌱 I’m currently learning **Java and  React**

 - 💬 Ask me about **Html and CSS**